skerkour/kerkour.com/content/blog/rust-for-web-development-2-years-later.md

 **Slow compile times**: I accord you this one.
 When in Node.JS or Go a medium-sized service's Docker image takes 3 to 10 mins to build and deploy, in Rust it will be about 30 minutes.

 **The ecosystem is not there**: Yet.
-Yes, some pieces are missing, such as a Stripe SDK or an official AWS library, but the community is really active and created all those missing pieces.
+Yes, some pieces are missing, such as official Stripe and AWS SDKs, but the community is really active and built all these missing pieces.

 ## A few things I particularly appreciate